eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/installation/index.md

 cmemc, version 22.1, running under python 3.9.11
 ```

-## Installation via docker image
+## ... via docker image

 This topic is described on a [stand-alone page](../using-the-docker-image/index.md).

-## Configuration
+!!!
+Success "Next Steps ..."

-Once you installed cmemc, you need to configure a connection with a [config file](file-based-configuration/index.md) or learn how to [use environment variables](environment-based-configuration/index.md) to control cmemc.
+    Once you installed cmemc, you need to configure a connection with a [config file](../configuration/file-based-configuration/index.md) or learn how to [use environment variables](../configuration/environment-based-configuration/index.md) to control cmemc.